takahirotanaka0920/otohaba/README.md

 # otohaba

-> My primo Nuxt.js project
+> The game for understanging intervals in music.

 ## Build Setup